nrapopor/virtualize-cache/README.md

 ### Usage Details

 * This utility is intended to be used from the ExtensionTool Scripts.
 * To use please add the jars found in the distribution zip to the ***Menu->Parasoft->Preferences->System Settings***.
-The virtualize-cache-<VERSION>.jar and all the jars in the `lib` directory of the distribution archive.
+The virtualize-cache-\<VERSION\>.jar and all the jars in the `lib` directory of the distribution archive.
 * Cache the transactional data in the first responder in the transaction.
+* Place the key into a **cacheKey** Data Bank column. then the scripts below can be used without modification

   1. Extract the transactional elements from incoming message into the appropriate **Data Bank**

-  2. Add the ExtensionTool to the same responder
+  2. Add the ExtensionTool to the same responder (Groovy sample)
   ```groovy
   	import com.parasoft.api.*;
   	import com.parasoft.sa.virtualize.cache.*;